A Local’s London 4 Days Itinerary: See the Best of London

 Day 2 in London

-Your 2nd day of this London 4 days travel itinerary is focused on the central east area.
-This is my favourite part of London because I just love the views of Tower Bridge and this contrast of old and modern.
+This is my favourite part of London because I just love the views of Tower Bridge and the contrast of old and modern architecture.

 Tower Bridge

-For me, it is one of the most beautiful bridges in the world.
 Tower Bridge was built between 1886 and 1894 and was opened by Edward, Prince of Wales and Alexandra, Princess of Wales on 30 June 1894.

 It is often confused with London Bridge which is a short minute walk from Tower Bridge.
 Unlike Tower Bridge, London Bridge is nothing special, but it offers great views of Shard, Tower Bridge and the surrounding area.

 What’s cool about Tower Bridge is that it opens approximately twice a day to let tall boats pass through, which is about 800 times a year.
 Perhaps you’d be lucky to see it.
-I only witnessed it twice in 6 years; once I was on the bus and the other time I was walking when they stopped us.
-The experience is pretty interesting.

 Another cool experience at Tower Bridge is actually going up and walking its glass floor.
-You need to purchase tickets for this activity, it is not free of charge.

 Tower of London